We are widely recognised as a leading progressive chambers and we enjoy an excellent reputation across the Western

 Queen Square Chambers usually offers one 12-month general common law pupillage commencing in October with funding of £8,100 in first six and guaranteed earnings of £8,100 in second six.
-We realise that the first few months of pupillage can be a financial struggle and so will be offering a grant of £1,800 one month before the start of pupillage to assist you in re-location and accommodation costs for our 2018 pupil.
+We realise that the first few months of pupillage can be a financial struggle and so will offer a grant of £1,800 one month before the start of pupillage to assist you in re-location and accommodation costs.

 Chambers is located in Bristol and our members are instructed in cases nationwide, with a particular focus on the Western and Wales and Chester Circuits.